Phase rule: Aqueous solution of 4 kinds of salts

+giving C = 6 - 2 = 4 components.
+The Gibbs phase rule states that F = 1.
+So, for example, if we plot the P-T phase diagram of the system, there is only one line at which all phases coexist.
+Any deviation from the line would either cause one of the salts to completely dissolve or one of the ions to completely precipitate from the solution.

 Phase rule at constant pressure

-For applications in materials science dealing with phase changes between different solid structures, pressure is often imagined to be constant (for example at one atmosphere), and is ignored as a degree of freedom, so the formula becomes:
+For applications in materials science dealing with phase changes between different solid structures, pressure is often imagined to be constant (for example at 1 atmosphere), and is ignored as a degree of freedom, so the formula becomes:

-This is sometimes incorrectly called the "condensed phase rule", but it is not applicable to condensed systems which are subject to high pressures (for example, in geology), since the effects of these pressures are important.
+This is sometimes incorrectly called the "condensed phase rule", but it is not applicable to condensed systems subject to high pressures (for example, in geology), since the effects of these pressures are important.

 Phase rule in colloidal mixtures

 In colloidal mixtures quintuple and sixtuple points have been described in violation of Gibbs phase rule but it is argued that in these systems the rule can be generalized to $F =M+ C - P + 1$ where $M$ accounts for additional parameters of interaction among the components like the diameter of one type of particle in relation to the diameter of the other particles in the solution.